raquo/scala-dom-types/README.md

 Note that Javascript DOM performs better for reading/writing DOM props than reading/writing HTML attributes.

-### Input Events & `dom.Event.target`
+### DOM Events & `dom.Event.target`

 When listening to `onChange`, `onSelect`, `onInput` events found in `FormEventProps`, you often need to access `event.target.value` to get the new value of the input element the event was fired on.
 However, `dom.Event.target` is an `EventTarget`, whereas the `value` property is only defined on `HTMLInputElement`, which `EventTarget` is not.

 Properly typing `target` in JS events is hard because almost all events in which we care about it could fire not only on `HTMLInputElement`, but also `HTMLTextAreaElement`, and even `HTMLElement` in some cases (`onInput` on element with `contentEditable` set to `true`).

-_Scala DOM Types_ provides a few type params in `FormEventProps` to help deal with this mess, as well as the `ElementTargetEvent` type refinement trait.
+_Scala DOM Types_ provides a few type params in `FormEventProps` to help deal with this mess, as well as the `TypedTargetEvent` type refinement trait.
 Ultimately, you simply can't safely use `.target` as something other than an `HTMLElement` for most events due to the underlying JS API being very dynamic.

+For related discussion see [issue #13](https://github.com/raquo/scala-dom-types/issues/13) and [Outwatch issue #93](https://github.com/OutWatch/outwatch/issues/93), and some comments on [PR #9](https://github.com/raquo/scala-dom-types/pull/9).

 ### Naming Differences Compared To Native HTML & DOM